 - estimate uncertainties in satellite-based and modeling approaches to source attribution and to exposure mapping at multiple time and space scales.

-In addition, she contributed to the following Tiger Teams:
+Arlene contributes to or leads the following Tiger Teams:

 - Satellite-Evaluated and Satellite-Informed O3 Distributions for Estimating US Background O3, led by Jessica Neu